Google Analytics and its Importance in Digital Marketing

 Whenever any events occur that may influence website performance — either online or offline — it’s useful to make an annotation in Google Analytics.
 When observing performance at a later time, an annotation may specify a possible causation.

 Online companies can trust on Google Analytics to help establish goals and monitor progress toward those

 benchmarks.
 In the context of macro conversions, the software can be used to edit an eCommerce site’s mark-up/code to track the shopping cart section of the site.
+Which is useful when gathering information on deadstock.
 It also permits for the site’s receipt page to be set up as an ecommerce transactions page goal.

 Ecommerce sites should also begin goals for micro conversions — events that may eventually lead to the completion of a macro goal (usually a product purchase).
 These contain signing up for a newsletter, URL Destination goals for created accounts, or eBook downloads (to name a few).